apache/skywalking/docs/en/Deploy-backend-in-cluster-mode.md

 - Start Elasticsearch

 ### Set collector
-There are five types of connection for collector cluster.
+There are five types of connection for SkyWalking cluster, related to collector settings.
 1. Agent to collectors by using HTTP, named as `naming`.
 1. Agent to collectors by using gRPC, named as `agent_gRPC`.
 1. Collector to collector by using gRPC, named as `remote`.